jundalisay/superbnetlify/content/en/research/indian/gospel/chapter-40.md

 And worship Him with trusting love.
 PALTU: "Won't you sing that one?"
 NARENDRA: "Which one?"

-PALTU: "'When I behold Thy peerless face.' " 853Narendra sang:
+PALTU: "'When I behold Thy peerless face.' "

+Narendra sang:

 When I behold Thy peerless face, beaming with love, a Lord, What fear have I of earthly woe or of the frown of sorrow?
-As the first ray of the dawning sun dispels the dark, So too, Lord, when Thy blessed light bursts forth within the heart,
-It scatters all our grief and pain with sweetest balm.
+As the first ray of the dawning sun dispels the dark, So too, Lord, when Thy blessed light bursts forth within the heart, It scatters all our grief and pain with sweetest balm.
-When on Thy love and grace I ponder, in my heart's deepest depths,
-Tears of joy stream down my cheeks beyond restraining.
+When on Thy love and grace I ponder, in my heart's deepest depths, Tears of joy stream down my cheeks beyond restraining.
 Hail, Gracious Lord!
 Hail, Gracious One!
 I shall proclaim Thy love.

 May my life-breath depart from me as I perform Thy works!
 At M.'s request Narendra sang again, M. and many of the devotees listening with folded
 hands: